Options dwindle for voters diagnosed with covid-19 as Election Day draws near

 Most states allow a voter to designate a family member or friend to collect what is often known as an emergency absentee ballot.
 That representative would need to hand-deliver the application to a local elections office, bring the ballot back to the voter and return with the marked ballot.

 In Wisconsin, which recorded more than 25,000 new cases in the past week, every envelope containing an absentee ballot must be signed by a witness.
-To socially distance, the Wisconsin Elections Commission website notes that the witness “may watch the voter mark their ballot through a window, open door or other physical barrier.”
+The Wisconsin Elections Commission website notes that to socially distance, the witness “may watch the voter mark their ballot through a window, open door or other physical barrier.”

 In some cities, local officials and other volunteers are stationing themselves by ballot drop boxes and in city parks, offering to serve as witnesses for those who need them.